RosterElf Logo

 Frequently asked questions

 • While employers can implement time tracking systems as part of workplace management, you should inform employees about: what data is collected, how it's used and stored, who has access, and how long it's kept.
-If using GPS tracking or photos, additional privacy considerations apply.
-Consult your privacy obligations under the Privacy Act and state workplace surveillance laws.
+If using GPS tracking or photos, additional privacy considerations apply under the Privacy Act and state workplace surveillance laws.

 • Yes, most modern time tracking apps work on personal smartphones.
 However, consider: whether employees are comfortable using personal devices for work, data usage costs, and what happens if someone doesn't have a smartphone.
 Provide alternatives like tablet kiosks for those who prefer not to use personal devices.

-This guide is aligned with Australian record-keeping requirements.
+This guide is aligned with Australian record-keeping and privacy requirements.

 VERIFIED RATINGS